dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 *gui-elements/gui_attributes*:

-- `Searchbox`: Must be used with _hasLinkTo_ properties.
-Allows to search and enter a resource that the given resource should link to.
+- `Searchbox`: Has to be used with _hasLinkTo_ property.
+Allows searching resources by entering a resource that the given resource should link to.
 It has one gui_attribute that indicates how many properties of the found resources should be indicated.
-It's mandatory!
+This is mandatory.
     - _gui_attributes_:
         - `numprops=integer` (optional): While dynamically displaying the search result, the number of properties that should be displayed.